Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### port_maps

-With this configuration parameter, you can let the Kong to know about the port from which the packets are forwarded to it.
+With this configuration parameter, you can let Kong Gateway know the port from which the packets are forwarded to it.
 This is fairly common when running Kong in a containerized or virtualized environment.

 For example, `port_maps=80:8000, 443:8443` instructs Kong that the port 80 is mapped to 8000 (and the port 443 to 8443), where 8000 and 8443 are the ports